 Great!
 You’re in the free teletherapy with kids email course.
-Check your email for a welcome email containing a downloadable checklist of everything we’ll be covering in the course.
+Check your email for a welcome email containing a checklist of everything we’ll be covering in the course.

 Hint: You need to click that button so you get the emails in this series 🙂